binhdao112/CyPress_Task/README.md

 * In terminal, use `npm run test` or `npx cypress open` to start CYPRESS ***(:pray::pray:The first time start Cypess can error "Cypress verification timed out.",:fist_right::fist_right: try again, from second time Cypress open nomal)***

-* In UI Cypress, choose **[Running intergration tests]** to start all test or Choose file .js in TestCase  to start only test are selected
+* In UI Cypress, choose **[Running intergration tests]** to start all test or Choose file .js in TestCase  to start only test are selected.